dmbarbour/awelon/doc/Compression.md

 Sliding window compression algorithms (LZSS, LZ4, LZ77) are promising candidates.
 I believe we can resolve ambiguity by greedily favoring a longest match with a shortest distance.
 But I'll still need to study these algorithms for ambiguity and security.
 LZ4 has the advantages of doing at worst -0.4% compression asymptotically (whereas LZSS does -12.5% at worst, yikes!), and of being octet-oriented in its encoding and decoding.
 Thus, LZSS is a better fit for most OS and filesystem integration.

+## Special Case Compression for Base16

+An simple but powerful idea for working with embedded binaries:

+* encode binaries in a base16 alphabet (this is what ABC sees)
+* have a specialized compression pass that handles base16

+The current plan is to pursue this as a separate pass from the more general purpose compression algorithm.
+We can take a large sequence of base16 symbols and encode them using a header followed by raw binary data.
+We'll decode them back to the original base16 alphabet.

+We'll leverage the fact that ABC is encoded in UTF-8, and UTF-8 does not use several symbols in the octet range (0xC0, 0xC1, 0xF5..0xFF).
+We can use one or more of these to indicate an upcoming volume of binary data.
+We have a few options:

+1. use a header and follow with a length byte (always two bytes overhead)
+2. use a range of headers, encoding common lengths directly in the header

+After having experimented a little, I favor the first option.
+So the current proposal is:

+* header byte 0xF8
+* length byte: 0..253 (+3)
+* only encodes a whole number of bytes
+* encodes 6..512 base16 symbols

+Thus, the final storage and transmission overhead is about 0.8% for large binaries, or 4% for ABC resource identifiers (48 bytes).
+This is quite acceptable.
+The maximum lookahead requirement is also only 512 characters when encoding, and no overhead when decoding.

 ## Simplifying LZ4?

 LZ4 is a nice data structure - very simple, octet aligned.
 But it has problems: